Alphabetical list:

 Medical diagnosis

 There are no formal tests to diagnose erectile dysfunction.
 Some blood tests are generally done to exclude underlying disease, such as diabetes, hypogonadism and prolactinoma.
 Impotence is also related to generally poor physical health, poor dietary habits, obesity, and most specifically cardiovascular disease such as coronary artery disease and peripheral vascular disease.
-A useful and simple way to distinguish between physiological and psychological ...Section: Erectile Dysfunction
+A useful and simple way to distinguish between physiological and psychological impotence is to determine ...Section: Erectile Dysfunction